svyas23/GAMa/README.md

 - Run the following script for evaluation python ./GAMa_Net/evaluationC_pred_Laerial_test_top1per.py

--- Please note that the first time evaluation will take longer (few hours) to create a dictionary; after that evaluation will be faster
+-- Please note that the first time evaluation will take longer to create a dictionary; after that evaluation will be faster

 More details regarding training and evaluation are in Readme.txt file.